Teachers & Staff

 Outside school, Stefany loves to spend time with her daughter, sharing activities like singing, cooking, and hanging out in the park.
 In the future, they plan to travel the world.

-Yadira Andrade
+Michelle Andrade

-Yadira was born and raised in Cuenca, Ecuador, before recently moving to the United States.
-While in Ecuador, Yadira completed her high school studies at the Bilingual Interamerican School before attending the Universidad Nacional de Educación.
+Michelle was born and raised in Cuenca, Ecuador, before recently moving to the United States.
+While in Ecuador, Michelle completed her high school studies at the Bilingual Interamerican School before attending the Universidad Nacional de Educación.
 She is proud of making the journey to America to find new opportunities and experiences, and is especially excited to join the teaching staff at One World Project.
-Yadira loves the process of watching children stretch their abilities and grasp a new topic or skill, and is grateful for the opportunity to play a part in helping them figure out who they will grow to be.
+Michelle loves the process of watching children stretch their abilities and grasp a new topic or skill, and is grateful for the opportunity to play a part in helping them figure out who they will grow to be.

-Something that Yadira appreciates about OWP is the way that it can feel like a community more than just a school, a place where she can be and express herself freely, and find connection with everyone regardless of their background.
+Something that Michelle appreciates about OWP is the way that it can feel like a community more than just a school, a place where she can be and express herself freely, and find connection with everyone regardless of their background.
 She is excited to find inspiration from fellow teachers at OWP, and to take the time to get to know each new student and their individual learning styles in her classroom.